ggrg/docs/README.md

 # Docs Overview
-The _Docs_ repository documents the overall architecture, component design, message flow, high level tests and an overview of the Mojaloop software.
+The _docs_ repository documents the overall architecture, component design, message flow, high level tests and an overview of the Mojaloop software.

 Individual repositories in the [mojaloop GitHub organization](https://github.com/mojaloop/) each describe component-specific details including source and APIs.